Voices in Montessori Podcast

 Tuesday Mar 12, 2024

-In this episode, we have a conversation with long-time Montessorian, Elizabeth Slade who talks about the importance of using Language of Reverence as a central part of the Montessori practice.
+Elizabeth Slade joins the Voices in Montessori podcast, hosted by Tamara Sheesley Balis, to talk about using Language of Reverence as a central part of the Montessori practice.

 Language of Reverence explores the power of our words and their effects on human flourishing.
 By examining and changing our word choice to and about children, each other, and ourselves, we can change our sense of the school community and ultimately our impact on each other.
 The Language of Reverence model emphasizes creating a powerful, shared language that allows all members of the community—children, families, and school-based adults—to feel respected and valued.